Ayebs/Ayebs/README.md

 ### Hi 👋, I'm Abena Ayebea Koranteng.

-I enjoy learning new things 🤗
+I enjoy learning new things, en route to becoming a software engineer.

 <!--
 **Ayebs/Ayebs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.